aspnetzero/documents/doc/Development-Guide-Core.md

 #### Multi tenancy

 Multi-tenancy is used to build **SaaS** (Software as a Service) applications easily.
-Wtih this technique, we can deploy **single application** to serve to **multiple customers**.
+With this technique, we can deploy **single application** to serve to **multiple customers**.
 Each Tenant will have it's own **roles**, **users** and **settings**.